 The Best Wooden Toys for Toddlers

-Kids love to play with “real world” toys, which help them make sense of the adult world around them.
+One of the coolest tool kits on the block.
+Kids love to play with real world toys, which help them make sense of the adult world around them.
 And they love to bang on stuff.
 Combine the two with these dope tool kit.

 The Best Wooden Toy Cars

 A (mostly) wood car that's also a showpiece of design.
 The seven-inch long car has real tires, ABS plastic rims, and metal axles that give its wooden body extra oomph.
 By playing with toy cars, kids exercise gross and fine motor skills by, simply, moving them around.